azizulkabirjayed/basic-portfolio-website/README.md

 <a id="readme-top"></a>
 # About The Project
 This project was developed as part of the CSE391 course assignment at BRAC University.
-You can find the assignment details here: [CSE 391- Assignment 1 V2 (1).pdf].
+You can find the assignment details here: <a href=.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>